 1. Exams are graded anonymously.
 Exam numbers will be available on Self Service before exams begin.
 (Do not use midterm numbers on your finals.)
 Put your exam number and not your name on any materials that you submit for your exam.
-Anything done by a student that lets a faculty member know or suspect his or her identity may be grounds for reducing a grade and may be considered a violation of the Honor System.
+Anything done by a student that lets a faculty member know or suspect his or her identity may be considered a violation of the Honor System.

 2. The Honor System requires that exams be pledged.
 It is sufficient simply to write the word "Pledged" on the cover of your exam answers unless your professor requires something more.
 Some professors announce that turning in the exam is an affirmation of compliance with the Honor Code.

-3. Be sure that you understand what, if any, materials you may bring into each exam and that you have no other materials with you.
-If your professor has not made clear what materials are permitted, be sure to ask.
+3. Be sure that you understand what, if any, materials you may access during your exam.
+If your professor has not made clear what materials you may access during your exam, be sure to ask.
 It is your responsibility to clarify.

-10. Students who use computers to write their exams assume the risk of computer failure and are responsible for insuring against that risk.
+5. Students assume the risk of computer failure and are responsible for insuring against that risk.
 It is therefore essential that you periodically generate back-up copies of your exam.
 The simplest means of doing this is to e-mail a copy of the exam to yourself at reasonable intervals.
 Another option is to save back-up copies periodically to a network drive or a flash drive.

-11. As a general rule, exams must be taken at the time indicated on the exam schedule.
-An exam may be taken at other than a scheduled time only for truly compelling reasons (a serious illness, a death of a close family member, a religious obligation, etc.) and with the permission of Trenya Mason, Assistant Dean for Law Student Affairs.
+7. Unless your professor has specifically indicated otherwise, exams must be taken at the time indicated on the exam schedule.
+An exam may be taken at a time other than that specified by your professor or the exam schedule only for truly compelling reasons (a serious illness, a death of a close family member, a religious obligation, etc.) and with the permission of Trenya Mason, Assistant Dean for Law Student Affairs.
 Such permission must be obtained before the regularly scheduled exam time unless an emergency precludes doing so.
 Rescheduling for medical reasons requires a doctor's recommendation in writing.
 No adjustments will be granted for such things as oversleeping or mistaking the scheduled time.
 Adjustments are also generally not available due to job interviews, travel commitments, and the like.
 Moreover, Dean Mason will not reschedule an exam after the start of the exam period for a reason that existed before the start of the exam period.
 Any adjustment in the exam schedule is handled by the Student Affairs Office, not by the faculty.
 Do not discuss an adjustment with the instructor in the course as this may jeopardize your anonymity.